carmine560/trading-assistant/README.md

 ### Create Startup Script ###

-To calculate the maximum share size, save the customer margin ratios from the [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html) page and the previous market data from the [*Most Active Stocks Today*](https://kabutan.jp/warning/?mode=2_9&market=1) page beforehand.
+To calculate the maximum number of shares, save the customer margin ratios from the [*Stocks Subject to Margin Regulations*](https://search.sbisec.co.jp/v2/popwin/attention/stock/margin_M29.html) page and the previous market data from the [*Most Active Stocks Today*](https://kabutan.jp/warning/?mode=2_9&market=1) page beforehand.
 The